 Outstanding OP Results

-Our 2015 senior students have achieved outstanding OP results.
-Our entire college community couldn’t be prouder that 49 percent of our San Sisters received an OP 10 or better, and 85 percent of girls achieved OP 15 or better.
+Our 2016 senior students have achieved outstanding OP results.
+Our entire college community couldn’t be prouder that 78 percent of our San Sisters received an OP 1-15, and 38% 1 or more VET qualified.
 These results are particularly special because of the amazing young women who have blessed the college last year.
 Many of our higher achieving students not only showed a strong focus on academic excellence, but also were the driving force within the student leadership team, not just in the classroom, but across our sport, arts and community service pillars.

 "I love the supportive people, the English department and the many wonderful opportunities here.
 The generous nature of the school was present from my first day when the student leaders gave us their time to help us out with the transition from primary to high school."
 Year 8 Student